Layr-Labs/incredible-squaring-avs-rs/README.md

 ## Testing

-- To run unit tests
+- To run unit tests(start anvil in a separate terminal)
 ```
 make pr
 ```

-- To run integration tests
+- To run integration tests(start anvil in a separate terminal)
 ```
 make integration-tests
 ```